gicLAB/SECDA/README.md

 * Load up Vivado HLS and choose the project folder within the unzipped folder to open the pre-configured Vivado project and solution.
 * Here, we can ask Vivado HLS to perform SystemC simulation.
 It can also perform HLS and export RTL using the menu bar.
 * For logic synthesis, simply open up Vivado and loaded up ([VM](https://github.com/gicLAB/SECDA/releases/download/v1.0/vm_uint8_v2.xpr.zip),[SA](https://github.com/gicLAB/SECDA/releases/download/v1.0/sa_uint8_v3.xpr.zip)).xpr project within the tool.
-* Use "Generate Bitsteam" option to synthesize and export the FPGA mapping.
+* Use the "Generate Bitstream" option to synthesize and export the FPGA mapping.

 ## PYNQ-Z1 TFLite Inference with Accelerators